tangluo2018/SmartDevice/README.md

-##About SmartDevice
+## About SmartDevice
 A Android app demo for smart home devices

-##Compile & Install
+## Compile & Install
-It is a Android Studio project, you can comple and install in Android Studio directly
+It is a Android Studio project, you can compile and install in Android Studio directly

 ##Screenshot
 ![screenshot1](screenshot/Screenshot_20181102-172153.png)